holgern/py-scrypt/README.rst

     $ pip install scrypt

+For Windows, when the package should be compiled, the development package from https://slproweb.com/products/Win32OpenSSL.html is needed.
+It needs to be installed to C:\OpenSSL-Win64.

 You can install py-scrypt from this repository if you want the latest but possibly non-compiling version::